LarnuUK/corgi.py/bot-help.md

 `$AddStreamer` - Gives a user the Streamer Roler.
 Must be followed by a mentioned user (You cannot make a user who already have a role a Judge).
 `$RemoveStreamer` - Removes a user from the Stream Role.
 `$heret` - Sets a timer for the requested time period.
 Time must in the format `hh:mm`.
 Must be followed by a message.
 For example `$heret 01:30 Dice down!`.
 On expiry the @here role will be pinged.
+`$RoleStats` - Sends details of the User Role Counts to the Log channel.

 -----